ajlopez/SimpleQueue/README.md

 ## Versions

 - 0.0.1: Published.
-- 0.0.2: Under development, in master.
+- 0.0.2: Published.
 More factory methods exposed, instead of direct 'classes'.
-It use a new version of SimpleRemote.
+It uses a new version of SimpleRemote (0.0.3)

 ## Contribution